 “Aiden Rowe, at your service.”
-He bowed, the gesture elegant despite the soaked condition of his clothing.
+He bowed, the gesture elegant despite his soaked clothing.
 “Who might you be, and what are you doing here?”

 “Zoe Lawrence.”
 She hesitated, but then offered her hand to him and he shook it.
 Her hand was small, like everything about her.
 “I represent the Greenwich Conservation Society.”

 She arched a brow.
 “Are you always this offensive?”

 He bowed again, more stiffly this time, her words—and lofty tone—like an echo of his school days.
 “My apologies.
 I was merely surprised that a representative of such an esteemed society would stoop to trespassing.”